-The sow vaccination against PCV2 has been shown to be beneficial and is currently implemented in many production systems.
+Sow vaccination against PCV2 has been shown to be beneficial and is currently a common practice in different production systems worldwide.

-It is possible to vaccinate sows in 3 different moments during their production cycle: before mating (during lactation phase), during mid or late gestation.
-For defining the most appropriate timing we need to consider what is the main goal we want to achieve:
+There are different possibilities of vaccination protocols for sows and for defining the ideal one the herd veterinarian should take in consideration the main objective for the immunization and labour availability.
+Sows can be vaccinated in 3 different moments during their production cycle: as mass-vaccination (blanket vaccination), before mating (during lactation phase) or during mid gestation.
+For defining the most appropriate timing for vaccination we need to consider what is the main goal we want to achieve.